sormond/diffexp/README.md

 ## File outputs

 * PDF Plot : A scatter plot.
 Each datapoint is expression value of one sample against other sample.
-Blue datapoints represent significant expression differences (null-hypothesis = FALSE) according to an FDR p-value < 0.05.
-Red datapoints represent no significant difference (null-hypothesis = TRUE).
+Red datapoints represent significant expression differences (null-hypothesis = FALSE) according to an FDR p-value =< 0.05.
+Blue datapoints represent no significant difference (null-hypothesis = TRUE).

 * CSV File (optional): A script-assembled table containing input genes and expression values, as well as, for each gene, X-squared values, p-values, FDR-corrected p-values and the null-hypothesis boolean value (0=TRUE or 1=FALSE).